 - Food management.
 Tabitha’s mom disliked fish so she refused to serve it even though everyone else in the family loved it.
 Her mom’s food likes and dislikes dominated the menu, if she didn’t like something then it wasn’t to be served at all.

 - Food supremacy.
 Perhaps the oddest realization was that Tabitha’s mom expected that she would always be served the best and/or the largest portion of food.
 Whether she cooked the food or not, her mom demanded the first pick.

 - Food as power.
 One morning Tabitha’s dad surprised the family by making a large pancake breakfast.
 Tabitha’s mom took one look at the meal with disgust on her face and started making herself eggs.
 When confronted, she said she didn’t like being told what to eat.

-- Food as entitlement.
+- Food as an entitlement.
 Even when Tabitha’s family was a guest at someone else’s house, her mom would find something wrong with the food being served.
 She doesn’t like cheese and therefore can’t eat the meal.
-She would then expect an additional meal to be especially prepared for her.
+She would then expect an additional meal to be specially prepared for her.

 - Food as control.
 During family meals, Tabitha’s mom would scold her for eating too much and make fun of her for asking for seconds.
 But when company came over, her mom would demand that everyone have seconds or else she won’t believe that they liked her food.

 - Food and appearance.
 To make matters worse, Tabitha’s mom would look at what she was eating and make a comment like, “You’re not going to eat that are you?
 You know how easily you gain weight.”
 She did this even when Tabitha was struggling with anorexia.